Chang Soft Matter and Microfluidics Lab

 Welcome to the Chang Lab @ Montana State University!

-December 2016: The Chang Lab has openings for 2 postdoctoral research associates in a DARPA funded project studying the population dynamics of influenza
+January 2017: The Chang Lab has openings for 2 postdoctoral research associate in a DARPA funded project studying the population dynamics of influenza

 in order to engineer viruses for use as therapeutic particles.
 Candidates will be